DVPE-cloud/dvpe-helm/charts/dvpe-tenant/README.md

 ![Version: 0.1.0](https://img.shields.io/badge/Version-0.1.0-informational?style=flat-square)

-Helm chart for creating the resources a Tenant needs.
+Helm chart for creating the resources with information readable from the the GitHub API.
 For the beginning, this includes only the ArgoCD resources.

 ## Installation
 Installs a tenant's ArgoCD resources into a cluster.